ivobeerens-nl/blog/content/blog/2019/01/vmware-esxi-dependencyerror-when-trying-to-upgrade/index.md

   - "update-2"
   - "VMware"
 author: Ivo Beerens
+url: /2019/01/09/vmware-esxi-dependencyerror-when-trying-to-upgrade/
 ---

+When trying to update a VMware ESXi 6.7 build 9484548 host to the latest ESXi 6.7 Update 1 build I’ve got the following error:

+> [DependencyError]
-> \[DependencyError\] VIB VMware\_bootbank\_esx-base\_6.7.0-1.28.10302608 requires esx-update << 6.7.0-1.29, but the requirement cannot be satisfied within the ImageProfile.
-VIB VMware\_bootbank\_esx-base\_6.7.0-1.28.10302608 requires esx-update >= 6.7.0-1.28, but the requirement cannot be satisfied within the ImageProfile.
+VIB VMware_bootbank_esx-base_6.7.0-1.28.10302608 requires esx-update << 6.7.0-1.29, but the requirement cannot be satisfied within the ImageProfile.
+VIB VMware_bootbank_esx-base_6.7.0-1.28.10302608 requires esx-update >= 6.7.0-1.28, but the requirement cannot be satisfied within the ImageProfile.
 Please refer to the log file for more details.

 [![](images/fout-1024x61.png)](images/fout.png)

 When searching around it looks like there are more people who experiencing this problem ([link](https://community.spiceworks.com/topic/2170328-VMware-dependecy-error-10302608)) when trying to update to 6.7U1.
-Using these steps I was able to update the ESXi 6.7 host from build 9484548 to the latest version (10764712) :
+Using these steps I was able to update the ESXi 6.7 host from build 9484548 to the latest version (10764712):

 - SSH to the ESXi host
 - Put the ESXi host in Maintenance Mode

-esxcli system maintenanceMode set --enable true
+`esxcli system maintenanceMode set --enable true`

 - Open the ESXi firewall for HTTP traffic.
 The ESXi host must have internet access.

-esxcli network firewall ruleset set -e true -r httpClient
+`esxcli network firewall ruleset set -e true -r httpClient`

 - Find the latest ESXi release name in the VMware build numbers overview, [link](https://kb.VMware.com/s/article/2143832?lang=en_US).
 When writing this blog post the latest release name/patch is "ESXi670-201811001" which has build number 10764712.